Uttarayan002/sql-cte-windows-subquery-solving/README.md

-# sql-data-cleaning-eda
-Data cleaning and exploratory data analysis with SQL in Postgres.
+# SQL FOR PROBLEM SOLVING IN DATA SCIENCE